 I conducted a wide literature review of the qualities a good change agent displays.
 Here’s my assessment of the top qualities, how UX researchers encompass each, and some pitfalls from the field.

-Commit to improvement
+Commit to Improvement

 UX professionals are determined to improve products for users.
 It defines us.
 Improvement drives us.
-Each of us are deeply committed to serving our user base and making their lives better by creating product that address real needs.
+Each of us is deeply committed to serving our user base and making their lives better by creating products that address real needs.
 Yet, early in my career, my commitment to improve a company’s offerings got me in hot water.
 The company clearly knew they needed to make major improvements because they hired me to measure usability problems and make recommendations for change.
 A few months into my new role, my boss asked me if I was unhappy and maybe not a good fit because “I had so many things that I kept trying to change”!
 I had no idea how to respond.

-I realized that the problem wasn’t that I was trying to change things, it was that I wasn’t using the right finesse.
-I was essentially delivering bad news and I assumed they were ready to hear it.
+I realized that the problem wasn’t that I was trying to change things; it was that I wasn’t using the right finesse.
+I was essentially delivering bad news, and I assumed they were ready to hear it.
 I needed to understand the company—my client—better.

 Lesson: Learn how to deliver what others will perceive as “bad news” with optimism and grace.
 Use your awesome communication and interpersonal skills to decipher how your recipient can best receive the bad news.